NEC0S/AttendanceSystem_FaceRecognition/README.md

 2. **Recognition:** The system recognizes and matches faces during live sessions.
 3. **Attendance Logging:** Successful matches are logged in a CSV/Excel file along with corresponding date and time information.

-## Project Phase
-# Smart Attendance System with Face Recognition

-## Overview

-The Smart Attendance System with Face Recognition is a Python-based project designed to automate and streamline the attendance tracking process using OpenCV/CV2.
-This system stores attendance records in a CSV or Excel file format, including student IDs, names, and corresponding date and time stamps.

 ## Learning Plan